mcverter/gohenry/README.md

 - CSS Modules

 CSS and HTML and JS are all bundled together.
-I made several attempts to import the css into the ShadowDOM but was unable to configure webpack correctly to get this done
+I made several attempts to import the css into the ShadowDOM but was unable to configure webpack correctly to get this done.

 - Some tests fail

 I was unable to adequately model the ShadowDOM in my tests so user interactions could not be tested.
-I am not sure why the size attribute test is also failing
+I am not sure why the size attribute test is also failing.